dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

 apps:
   - appID: webapp # optional
     appDirPath: .dapr/webapp/ # REQUIRED
+    resourcesPath: .dapr/resources # deprecated
-    resourcesPath: .dapr/resources # (optional) can be default by convention
+    resourcesPaths: .dapr/resources # comman separated resources paths. (optional) can be default by convention
     configFilePath: .dapr/config.yaml # (optional) can be default by convention too, ignore if file is not found.
     appProtocol: http
     appPort: 8080
     appHealthCheckPath: "/healthz"
     command: ["python3" "app.py"]
+    appLogDestination: file # (optional), can be file, console or fileAndConsole. default is fileAndConsole.
+    daprdLogDestination: file # (optional), can be file, console or fileAndConsole. default is file.
   - appID: backend # optional
     appDirPath: .dapr/backend/ # REQUIRED
     appProtocol: grpc